Enalean/tuleap-documentation-en/languages/en/user-guide/wiki.rst

 other pages.
 Links are automatically created using a specific syntax, the so-called "link pattern."

-SYS\_PRODUCT\_NAME wikis use CamelCase as a link pattern, produced by capitalizing words in a phrase and removing the spaces between them (the word "CamelCase" is itself an example of CamelCase).
+|SYSPRODUCTNAME| wikis use CamelCase as a link pattern, produced by
+capitalizing words in a phrase and removing the spaces between them (the word "CamelCase" is itself an example of CamelCase).
 The term CamelCase comes from the uppercase "bumps" in the middle of the compound word, suggesting the bumps of a camel.

-SYS\_PRODUCT\_NAME wikis also allow other ways of creating wiki links by putting anything into square brackets.
+|SYSPRODUCTNAME| wikis also allow other ways of creating wiki links by
+putting anything into square brackets.
 This allows the creation of page titles containing blank characters.